publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch50/m__us_usc_t15_s2311.md

         (1)

-         Except as provided in subsection (b) of this section and in paragraph (2) of this subsection, a State requirement—
+         Except as provided in subsection (b) and in paragraph (2) of this subsection, a State requirement—

             (A) which relates to labeling or disclosure with respect to written warranties or performance thereunder;